The Fanbase Weekly

 The Arkham Sessions

 Since early 2014, Dr. Drea Letamendi and Brian Ward have revisited Batman: The Animated Series through the analytical eyes of a clinical psychologist.
 Heralded as one of the greatest storytelling vehicles of all time, the television show’s tone, subject matter, and depth in storytelling and character development are exemplary and undergo the psychological analysis it deserves in The Arkham Sessions.
 Each week, the co-hosts watch the series, in production order, with a keen eye toward revealing the very real psychology behind its characters and then put Batman and his “Rogues Gallery” on the couch for a fun, insightful weekly session.
-In the past year, The Arkham Sessions has focused on content beyond Batman: The Animated Series, including analysis of the many entries of the Steven Universe, the Christopher Nolan Batman films, and the Marvel Cinematic Universe.
+In the past year, The Arkham Sessions has focused on content beyond Batman: The Animated Series, including analysis of many entries of the Marvel Cinematic Universe and Star Wars franchise.
 The three most popular episodes of the year can be found below.

 Tread Perilously is a podcast in which hosts Erik Amaya (Editor-in-Chief of Comicon.com) and author Justin Robinson (City of Devils, Wolfman Confidential) watch the “worst” episodes of popular TV shows, attempting to determine if they would continue to watch the series based on the most off-key moments.
 TV shows regularly tread upon include Doctor Who, Star Trek: The Next Generation, Deep Space Nine, and 7th Heaven.
 From family dramas to well-loved, but brief, sci-fi series, each hour-long episode examines how a show sustains itself even in its worst moments.
 The three most popular episodes of the year can be found below.

 1. Tread Perilously - ‘Doctor Who: Twice Upon a Time’